dovecot/documentation/source/configuration_manual/fts/dovecot.rst

 Dovecot Pro FTS Engine
 ======================

+.. important:: The Dovecot Pro FTS driver is a part of
+               :ref:`OX Dovecot Pro <ox_dovecot_pro_releases>` only.

+The Dovecot FTS indexes are created and queried by a custom (Dovecot Pro) FTS engine.
+The FTS engine component is loaded into the Dovecot FTS plugin as an index backend and it processes text input from the FTS tokenizer and filter chains and search queries constructed by the FTS plugin.

-FS Settings
+Settings
-^^^^^^^^^^^
+^^^^^^^^

+See :ref:`plugin-fts-dovecot` for setting information.

 The :ref:`plugin-fts-dovecot-setting-fts_dovecot_fs` setting defines the location for the fts indexes.

-The Dovecot FTS indexes are created and queried by a custom FTS engine.
-The FTS engine component is loaded into the Dovecot FTS plugin as an index backend and it processes text input from the FTS tokenizer and filter chains and search queries constructed by the FTS plugin.

 Data Storage Engine
 ^^^^^^^^^^^^^^^^^^^